1. Watch Geysers Erupt and See Giant, Colorful Hot Springs

 Yellowstone National Park is home to more wild animals than almost anywhere else in the U.S., but it is not a zoo.
 Visitors are likely to see a number of animals in Yellowstone freely roaming the landscape in their natural habitat.
 Animals you might see include grizzly bears, gray wolves, the world’s largest wild bison herd, bald and golden eagles, trumpeter swans, moose and more.
 Outside of Yellowstone, to the south and the northeast of the park, you can also see herds of wild horses.

 3. Experience the Grand Canyon of the Yellowstone

 4. Take a Hike in Yellowstone and Grand Teton Parks

 To explore Yellowstone’s wild side, get off the beaten path and onto the park’s 1,300-mile trail system.
-Some of the most popular hikes are Bunsen Peak, Mt.
-Washburn and Uncle Tom’s Trail to the base of Canyon’s Upper Falls.
-Do you have kids?
-Read our Top 3 Trails for Hiking With Kids article
+Some of the most popular hikes are Bunsen Peak, Fairy Falls and Uncle Tom’s Trail to the base of Canyon’s Upper Falls.
+Can’t decide on a trail?
+Read Which Trail Should I Hike and Top 3 Trails for Hiking With Kids articles.